twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-mind%zh.rst

 So, with momentary samādhi (khaṇika samādhi) also can develop knowledge.
 What are the differences between samatha based and vipassanā based samādhi?
 Samatha based samādhi is pleasant abiding, last longer and comfortable in practice.
 The commentary gave an example of crossing a river.
 Samatha based samādhi is like crossing a river by boat and vipassanā based samādhi is like swimming across the river.
 Both will arrive on the other shore.

 Some people doubt the power of vipassanā based samādhi (i.e., khaṇika samādhi) can lead to realization.
-There was enough evidence among the yogis of the past and the present-day yogis’ experiences.
+There is enough evidence in the experience of past yogis and today's yogis.
 Every path and fruit have the jhānic power of samādhi.
 Citta-visuddhi has three kinds of samādhi; khaṇika samādhi (momentary concentration), upacāra samādhi (access concentration) and appanā samādhi (absorption concentration).

 After the stage of the purification of the mind, there comes to the five stages of the purification of knowledge follow (paññā-visuddhi); these are; the purifications of view (diṭṭhi); the overcoming of doubt (vicikicchā); knowledge and vision of what is and what is not the path; knowledge and vision of the way; and knowledge and vision (Ñāṇadassana-visuddhi).